 Qavloical is the historical language of the Tahir Buruj family, alongside Bengali and Sylheti.
 Qavloical is rarely used and remains unknown to most of the world.
 This website is sponsored by the Tahir Buruj Organization.
 The purpose of this website is to teach the key components of the Qavloical language as it is no longer being used and hence could be forgotten.

 The Qavloical alphabet is similar but different in roots compared to English.
 The Qavloical alphabet is also known as Qavloke.
 Qavloke was originally 219 letters, however it has been updated through the merging of letters into only 29 letters.
 These 29 letters are divided into Saysiv letters (26) and Zath letters (3).
 Saysiv letters and Zath letters are distinct from each other, so much so, it is sometimes considered as different alphabets, nonetheless Saysiv letters and Zath letters can be combined.
 Traditionally, Zath letters are more widely used in professional scripts.
 Zath letters root back to its own origin but is pronounced similar to the collection of many Indo-Aryan languages.
 Saysiv letters root back to the British colonial times in Bangladesh, Saysiv letters are different (symbol wise) to the English letters but are pronounced (meaning is still based on the former Qavloke language), ordered and counted the same.
-Below are all the necessary images (if internet connection loaded properly) by a 12 year old student to learn the basics of the Qavloke language.
+Locate the images (under the qavloical.com domain name) by a twelve year old British-Nordic, Dutch-raised student from the Tahir Buruj Academy, who learnt the Qavloke language, for more information.

 The Qavloical language also had its own numerical system and currency.
 The numerical system wasn't used as intended and soon forgotten in favor of the Hindu-Muslim Numerals (1,2,3's).
 The currency was inspired by Portuguese and British colonial traders but was never used, other than recording purposes.